 At Kasteel Engelenburg you can eat, drink and sleep to an exceptional standard and have a splendid 9-hole golf course at your disposal.
 Enjoy the historic ambiance of this impressive castle on the edge of the Veluwe.

-The English lounge of Kasteel Engelenburg houses the largest collection of single malt whiskies in The Netherlands.
+The English Lounge at Kasteel Engelenburg houses the largest collection of single malt whiskies in the Netherlands.
 Wine lovers will not be disappointed here either.
-In the 16th century the first owner of the castle, Jacob Schimmelpenninck van der Oye traded in German wines.
+In the 16th century the first owner of the castle, Jacob Schimmelpenninck van der Oye, traded in German wines.
 Nowadays the hotel specialises in South African wines.

-The rooms and suites have been furnished in antique and colonial styles.
-They are situated in the Coach House, the Orangery or in the Cape House, which has the appearance of a Cape Winery.
-The fairy-tale view of the moat and golf course from the 19th century conservatory restaurant will transport you back to another era.
-Dinner is of course complemented by excellent South African wines.
+The rooms and suites are furnished partly in antique style, and are situated in the Coach House, the Orangery or in the Cape House, which has the atmosphere of a Cape winery.
+The fairytale view from the 19th century conservatory restaurant over the moat and golf course will transport you back to another era.
+Dinner is of course complemented with excellent South African wines.

 Dinner is served in the 19th century conservatory overlooking the castle moat and the golf course beyond.
 The restaurant exudes a colonial, almost tropical atmosphere.
 The kitchen is French with an international twist and sources mainly local produce.
 Wine connoisseur Jurgen Luppes serves wines from famous South African wine houses, such as Boschendal, Vergelegen and Klein Constantia.
 These distinct wines are stored in the castle’s medieval vaults.